 Dangers of the True Palms

 There are a few palms that produce toxic fruits, including the Australian arenga palm (Arenga australisica), also known as the native sugar palm, and fishtail palm (Caryota mitis), hardy in USDA zones 10b through 11 and 9b through 10, respectively.
 The fleshy coating surrounding these palm tree seeds contains oxalic acid.
 Avoid contact with the fruits and sap.
-In the Arenaga and Caryota species, the entire plant can cause severe itching, burning and a rash due to the needlelike crystals of calcium oxalate in its tissues.
+In the Arenaga and Caryota genera, the entire plant can cause severe itching, burning and a rash due to the needlelike crystals of calcium oxalate in its tissues.

 While most of the true palms may not be toxic, they have their own dangers.
 Put on thorn-resistant gloves, long sleeves, long pants, closed-toe shoes and safety goggles when working around palm trees.
 Needle palms have sharp spines on their leaves, making them hazardous for gardeners, children and pets.
-The Mexican fan palm (Washingtonia robusta), native to USDA zones 9 through 11 of the South and Southwest, sports sharp, hooked "teeth" on its petioles that hold the leaves and are ready to grab an unwary gardener or passerby.
+The Mexican fan palm (Washingtonia robusta), native to USDA zones 9 through 11 of the South and Southwest, sports sharp, hooked "teeth" on its petioles (leaf stalks) that hold the leaves and are ready to grab an unwary gardener or passerby.

 Other "Palm Tree" Seeds Toxicity